mdumair0/work-queue/README.md

 **Authentication**

-*   `POST /api/auth/register`: Registers a new user within the system.
+*   `POST /user`: Registers a new user within the system.
-*   `POST /api/auth/login`: Logs in an existing user, returning a JWT token upon successful authentication.
+*   `POST /user/login`: Logs in an existing user, returning a JWT token upon successful authentication.
+*   `POST /user/logout`: Logs Out the current logged-in user.
+*   `DELETE /user/:id`: Deletes a User.

 **Task Management**

-*   `GET /api/tasks`: Retrieves all tasks associated with the logged-in user, considering their role-based permissions.
+*   `GET /tasks`: Retrieves all tasks associated with the logged-in user, considering their role-based permissions.
-*   `POST /api/tasks`: Creates a new task within the system.
+*   `POST /task`: Creates a new task within the system.
-*   `PUT /api/tasks/:id`: Updates an existing task's details.
+*   `PUT /task/:id`: Updates an existing task's details.
-*   `DELETE /api/tasks/:id`: Deletes a task.
+*   `DELETE /task/:id`: Deletes a task.

 **Employee Management (Admin Only)**